FahimFBA/SafeLicensing/README.md

 ## Docker Usage

-You can also run this application using Docker.
-Follow these steps:
+You can run this application using Docker.
+There are two options: CPU-only and GPU-enabled.

+### CPU Version

 1. Build the Docker image:
    ```bash